Marguerite Bachand, Executive Director: email@example.com

 Morgan joined Operation Dignity’s board in July of 2016.
 After graduating high school, Morgan joined the Air Force as a member of the USAF Security Forces, where he worked in law enforcement, force protection, and corrections.
 He was stationed for four years in New Mexico, and served one tour in Mosul, Iraq, after which he transitioned to the Air Force Reserves and served five more years at Travis AFB in Fairfield, until 2013.
 While in the reserves, Morgan completed a Bachelor’s degree in Philosophy at Sonoma State University.
 In 2017, he completed a graduate degree in Public Management and Policy Analysis at California State University, East Bay, working with one of his professors to do research on behalf of a local police department.
 He enjoys traveling with his wife, reading, and visiting the Bay Area’s museums and craft breweries.
 Morgan believes strongly in public service, in a civic duty to facilitate the reintegration of veterans, and in protecting the inherent dignity of all – regardless of their present circumstances.

 Judy Hui Pasquini

 Judy is a graduate of Mills College with over twelve years of experience with direct services and management in the homeless programs sector.
-Most recently, Judy had worked as a consultant in Alameda County, assisting a variety of non-profits to assess, prioritize, and maximize their homeless programs.
+Most recently, Judy worked as a consultant in Alameda County, assisting a variety of non-profits to assess, prioritize, and maximize their homeless programs.
 While coordinating a homeless veterans program, she developed a passion for helping veterans obtain permanent housing.
 At Operation Dignity, she has continued her work in serving veterans by making an impact on their lives.
-She is also committed to serving the community by volunteering her time on several Bay Area boards.
+She is also committed to serving the community by volunteering her time on several Bay Area Boards.
 When she is not busy working, she enjoys cooking, baking, creative arts, and traveling.